-Abdominal symptoms can occur within two to seven days of infection.
-Other symptoms usually start one to eight weeks later.
-Severity of symptoms usually depends on the number of larvae consumed in the infected meat.
+Abdominal symptoms can occur one to two days after infection.
+Other symptoms usually start two to eight weeks after infection.
+The severity of symptoms usually depends on the number of larvae consumed in the infected meat.

 Possibly no signs or symptoms

-Mild cases of trichinosis — those with only a small number of parasites in your body — may cause no recognizable symptoms.
-Symptoms can develop with moderate or heavy infestation, sometimes progressing as the parasite migrates through your body.
+Mild cases of trichinosis — those with only a small number of parasites in your body — may cause no recognizable signs or symptoms.
+Symptoms can develop with moderate or heavy infestation, sometimes progressing as the parasite travels through your body.

 Initial signs and symptoms

 You swallow trichinella larvae encased in a cyst.
 Your digestive juices dissolve the cyst, releasing the parasite into your body.
-The larvae then penetrate the intestine, where they mature into adult worms and mate.
+The larvae then penetrate the wall of the small intestine, where they mature into adult worms and mate.
 At this stage, you may experience:

 Later signs and symptoms

-About a week after infection, the adult female worms produce larvae that penetrate the intestinal wall, enter your bloodstream, and eventually burrow into muscle or other tissue.
+About a week after infection, the adult female worms produce larvae that go through the intestinal wall, enter your bloodstream, and eventually burrow into muscle or other tissue.
 This tissue invasion can cause:

 - High fever